raynaluzier/vsphere-go-sdk/README.md

 5. Populating the Global Variables (see: `/util/util.go`): **VcServer**, **VcUser**, **VcPassword**, **OutputDir**, and optionally, **Logging**.
 This can be done when calling a function in the `tasks` package (e.g. as part of a plugin operation), by configuring the `.env` file, or statically (only recommended for testing).

 Using .env File: Configure the `.env` file with vCenter credentials, vCenter server, and then the Output Directory is used for downloading the image file(s) to ensure they're placed in the desired datastore location.
 Logging provides an option to change the level of logging to display.
-Logging provides an option to change the level of logging to display.

     * `VCENTER_SERVER`   - vCenter Server   --> Ex: VCENTER_SERVER=vc01.domain.com
     * `VCENTER_USER`     - vCenter User     --> Ex: VCENTER_USER=admin@domain.com